FINANCIAL PROFESSIONALS ONLY

 It’s a challenging exercise during the best of times, but as we look through the noise and think about the long run, we see many small-cap companies with excellent fundamentals and/or strong prospects for long-term growth or recovery that are also selling at attractive prices.
 To be sure, our investment teams are busy searching for promising bargains, knowing that many investors are not looking at financial and operational fundamentals and/or don’t have long-term investment horizons similar to our own.

-Historically, Small-Cap Cycles Have Averaged More Than a Decade
+Historically Small-Cap Cycles Have Averaged More Than a Decade

-Small-Cap’s Weight in the Russell 3000 is Below Historical Low
+Small-Cap’s Weight in the Russell 3000 Is Below Historical Low

 Small-cap’s underperformance versus large-cap has reached such an extreme point that small-cap’s weight in the Russell 3000 sits at historical lows not seen since the early 1990s, another indicator suggesting that a sustained small-cap rebound may be coming.